You get attention. It feels good.

 You don't know it's happening until the damage is done, and seldom know why.

-Passive Risk evolves into Active.
-Active evolves into Aggressive.
 The question isn't whether you have risk.
 It's how far it's already compounded.
+And whether the diagnosis you're getting is looking in the right place.

 $150K LOST FROM ONE CUSTOMER

-He didn't see it as a faulty mug.
 He concluded it signalled a move of production offshore and a decline in quality.
-He never set foot in that store again.

 A few dollars of cost savings lost a customer for life. $7,500/year × 20 years = $150,000 lost from one person.